 There is something for everyone in Ecuador.
 Choose to live along the tropical coast or up in the temperate Andes mountains.
 Get caught in the bustle of the big-city life and all of its conveniences or choose to watch the world go by in quaint villages.
 You’ll find a fascinating mix of indigenous, Inca and Spanish cultures, great for those always trying something new.
 There are plenty of expat communities that take advantage of the local laidback lifestyle, and you’ll want to jump right in.

 Another benefit is the affordability.
 It’s entirely possible to buy a beach home for less than $150,000.
-Utilities, household help and personal services are also low cost.
+Utilities, household help, and personal services cost much less here.
 The warm climate allows for year-round growing seasons, so food is fresh and inexpensive at local markets.

 Geographically, Mexico is a huge country.
 The vast landscape includes farmland, beaches, mountains, oceans and lakes.
 You can choose to live in the warm beach towns or up in the spring-like Colonial Highlands.
 Wherever you go, you’re sure to find a community that is welcoming to expats.